Fastnet Lighthouse: Fastnet Rock

-Fastnet Rock (Carraig Aonair), or simply Fastnet, is a small clay-slate islet with quartz veins situated off the south-western coast of Ireland.
-It rises to about 30 m above the low water mark and is separated from the much smaller Little Fastnet rock to the south by a 10 m channel.
-Fastnet is sometimes known as "Ireland's Teardrop", because it was the last part of Ireland that some 19th-century Irish emigrants saw as they sailed to North America.
+Fastnet Rock (Carraig Aonair), or simply Fastnet, is a small clay-slate islet with quartz veins, situated off the south-western coast of Ireland.
+It rises to about 30 m above the low water mark, and is separated from the much smaller Little Fastnet rock to the south by a 10 m channel.
+Fastnet is sometimes known as 'Ireland's Teardrop', because it was the last part of Ireland that some 19th-century Irish emigrants saw as they sailed to North America.

+Shipping Forecast

-Fastnet also gives its name to the sea area used by the Shipping Forecasts transmitted by the BBC.
+'Fastnet' also gives its name to the sea area used by the Shipping Forecast, supplied by the United Kingdom Met Office, on behalf of the Maritime and Coastguard Agency (MCA), transmitted by the British Broadcasting Corporation (BBC).

+Fastnet Race

-Fastnet Rock is used as the midpoint of one of the world's classic offshore yachting races, the Fastnet Race, a 1126 km route leaving from Cowes on the Isle of Wight, around the rock and returning to Cherbourg in France (before 2021, to Plymouth).
+Fastnet Rock is used as the mid-point of one of the world's classic offshore yachting races, the Fastnet Race, a 1126 km route, leaving from Cowes on the Isle of Wight, around the rock, and returning to Cherbourg in France (before 2021, to Plymouth).
 It is also sometimes used as a mark for yacht races from local sailing centres such as Schull, Baltimore, and Crookhaven.